 Check the corners of the room for cobwebs and knock those down.
 If you have curtains or a valance in your bedroom your next step is going to be highly dependent on your available time and the care they require.
 If they are washable, you can run them through the laundry or you can vacuum them with the soft bristle attachment.

-Next up is your window blinds, if you have them.
-Give them a good, but gentle vacuuming with your soft bristle attachment.
+Next up are your window blinds, if you have them.
+Give them a good, but gentle vacuuming with your soft-bristle attachment.

 Then raise the blinds and vacuum all parts of the window with the attachment, before washing the window with window cleaner.
 If your window is in really rough shape.
 We’ve got help for that.

 Every bedroom is slightly different, so I can’t give you a perfect checklist of what to do for the middle steps.
 Strip the bed, down to the mattress and give it a good vacuum.
 If you have a standard, coil spring non-pillowtop mattress, rotate the mattress according to where you are on the schedule (After three months you turn it so the head is at the feet and after another three months you give it a flip.)
 Other types of mattresses require different types of care, follow the manufacturer’s instructions.

 Wash the mattress pad and sheets before replacing them.

 Clean Left to Right

 To keep some method to this madness of cleaning your bedroom, stand in your doorway, and approach your room in sections, working from left to right.
 The dirtier the room, the smaller the section.
 Organized adult?
 6×6.
 Unsupervised teenager?
 2×2.
 You know you, you decide.